AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_implementation_warning_dialog"
 >title="Confirmation of implementation"
 >abstract="If you select **[!UICONTROL Implement]**, you will configure Content Analytics based on the input you have provided in this workflow.
-Several settings are chosen by default based on what is generally useful for Content Analytics, but you (as the data controller) must review the settings of each artefact to confirm the settings are implemented in accordance with your privacy policy, contractual rights and obligations, and consent requirements under applicable law.<br/><br/>Note that no data will be collected until the Tags library associated with this configuration is published manually.<br/><br/>In order to derive attributes of images and text, Adobe will retrieve the attributes using:<ol><li>The URL captured at the time of the users site visit, per the data collection settings you have configured, and</li><li>The URL where the image is hosted.</li></ol>You must not tag images that are hosted on third-party sites."
+Several settings are chosen by default based on what is generally useful for Content Analytics, but you (as the data controller) must review the settings of each artifact to confirm the settings are implemented in accordance with your privacy policy, contractual rights and obligations, and consent requirements under applicable law.<br/><br/>Note that no data will be collected until the Tags library associated with this configuration is published manually.<br/><br/>In order to derive attributes of images and text, Adobe retrieves the attributes using:<ol><li>The URL, captured at the time of the user's site visit, per the data collection settings you have configured, and</li><li>The URL where the image is hosted.</li></ol>You must not tag images that are hosted on third-party sites."

 <!-- markdownlint-enable MD034 -->